Visual Studio 2013 Update 3 Release Notes

 You can now specify the following different Graphics Diagnostics options in the Tools/Options page:

 - Collect call stacks only for draw calls or for all API calls

 - Capture in compatibility mode.
 In compatibility mode, apps do not use hardware-specific capabilities, so that capture can be played back on different GPUs.

 In Update 3 RTM, you can edit shader code and immediately apply the changes to the .vsglog file, so you can see the impact of your changes without having to re-run the app.
 You can open any shader files in the shader editor window by clicking on the shader file name in the Pixel History window or the Pipeline Stages window.

 For more information about Graphics Diagnostics updates, see Graphics Diagnostics in Visual Studio 2013 Update 3 RC.

 Application Insights for Visual Studio Online is used to monitor your deployed applications.
-It can monitor web apps, Windows Store and Windows Phone apps.
-Use the Application Insights Tools for Visual Studio included in Update 3 to add this monitoring to your project:
+It can monitor web apps, Windows Store, and Windows Phone apps.
+Use the Application Insights Tools for Visual Studio included in Update 3 to add the following monitoring to your project:

 - Find out what users are doing with your app, so that you can focus your development work where it's most useful.

 - Make sure your web service is available and responsive.